 - LogoPond – Logopond showcases the best in identity work from around the web.
 Logo artist from all development stages and areas of the world frequent this site.

-- Logo Blog – Logo Blog is dedicated to being the web’s premiere resource for logo design.
+- Logo Blog – Logo Blog is dedicated to being the web’s premier resource for logo design.

 - Logo Design Blog – Logo Designer Blog is a blog focused purely on branding, logo & identity design.

 - Logo Design Love – Logo Design Love is a website (and now a book) devoted to logos from graphic designer David Airey.
 Be sure to check out David’s post on 5 resources to download vector logos!

 - Logo From Dreams Awards – a blog with monthly submissions and a monthly winner.